Faster Born probability estimation via gate merging and frame optimisation: Introduction

-We argue that this subroutine compliments gate merging as an additional source of negativity reduction when merging is no longer efficient.
-We then demonstrate numerically that instances of Clifford+$T$ circuits and circuits with Haar-random gates admit significant negativity reductions by introducing additional frames in the circuit representation. \end{enumerate}
+We argue that this sub-routine compliments gate merging as an additional source of negativity reduction when merging is no longer efficient.
+We then demonstrate numerically that instances of Clifford+$T$ circuits and circuits with Haar-random gates admit significant negativity reductions by introducing additional frames in the circuit representation. \end{enumerate} We note that a polynomial runtime for these classical sub-routines with respect to the circuit size should be guaranteed to effectively reduce the overall runtime of the sampling method.
+As proof of principle, we provide explicit algorithms in the main text that ensure this condition for each sub-routine.

 This paper is organised as follows.
 In Section~\ref{sec:outline}, we review the frame representation and the estimation algorithm using quasi-probability representations of a given quantum circuit.
 In Section~\ref{sec:overview}, we outline our results within the context of the current state of quasi-probability simulator research.
-In Section~\ref{sec:merge} and~\ref{sec:opt} we describe the two subroutines in more detail, before providing a summary in Section~\ref{sec:summary}.
+In Section~\ref{sec:merge} and~\ref{sec:opt} we describe the two sub-routines in more detail, before providing a summary in Section~\ref{sec:summary}.